Schizotypal Personality Disorder

 Bookmark this Page - and SHARE IT with Others!

-may be suffering from the Schizotypal Personality Disorder.
-Do you believe in
+You may be suffering from the Schizotypal Personality Disorder.
+Do you believe

-the immaculate conception of the Virgin Mary and in the resurrection of her son?
+in the immaculate conception of the Virgin Mary and in the resurrection of her

-because such beliefs are socially acceptable and widespread.
-The Schizotypal
+phenomena just because such beliefs are socially acceptable and widespread.
+The

-Personality Disorder is one of the most culture-bound mental health diagnoses in
+Schizotypal Personality Disorder is one of the most culture-bound mental health

-the American Psychiatric Association's Diagnostic and Statistical Manual (DSM).
+diagnoses in the American Psychiatric Association's Diagnostic and Statistical

-Many of the diagnostic criteria of this "personality disorder" refer to
+Manual (DSM).
+Many of the diagnostic criteria of this "personality

-behaviors which some say are utterly normative in certain cultures or
+disorder" refer to behaviors which some say are utterly normative in certain

 (continued below)